 One of the most frustrating aspects of being an author submitting to law reviews is not knowing if and when your article is being read.
 Authors understand your law review is getting hundreds of submissions, and they want to be sure that their article is not lost in the abyss that is your Manuscript Table!

-As a law review editor, you have a really easy way to let authors know that you are reading their submissions: use the submission hashtag to tweet out that you’ve started article selection!
+As a law review editor, you have a really easy way to let authors know that you are reading their submissions: use the submission hashtag to tweet out that you’re actively reviewing articles!
 It’s as simple as:

 We’ve started reviewing articles!
 If you’ve submitted or are planning on it, we look forward to reading your article soon. #LRSubmissions